itsakmak/envrio_databases/README.md

 <br>
 **Version: 1.0.4**

-Creates the engine that connects to the MySql database.
+Creates the engine that connects an app to the MySql database.

 **Module Name: models**
 <br>
-**Version: 1.0.2**
+**Version: 1.0.3**

-Creates a MySql database with the tables-columns shown in the following table:
+Creates the envrio_core MySql database with the tables-columns shown in the following table:
 <br>
 <br>